* Trade dispute between U.S. and China has rattled markets

 * Soaring U.S. output undermines OPEC efforts to prop up prices

-* China seeks alternative to Saudi supplies (Releads with higher prices, adds comment)
+* China seeks alternative to Saudi supplies (Adds Xi Jinping statement on trade, updates prices)

-SINGAPORE, April 10 (Reuters) - Oil markets added to strong gains from the previous session on Tuesday on hopes that a trade dispute between the United States and China could be resolved without greater damage to the global economy.
+SINGAPORE, April 10 (Reuters) - Oil markets rose for a second day on Tuesday on hopes that a trade dispute between the United States and China, the world's two biggest crude consumers, may be resolved without greater damage to the global economy.

-Yet prices remain within recent ranges as oil markets still face an abundance of supplies that puts pressure on producers to keep their prices competitive in order not to lose market share.
+Yet prices remain within recent ranges as oil markets still face an abundance of supply that puts pressure on producers to keep their prices competitive in order not to lose market share.

-This followed a more than 2 percent rally on Monday during European and American trade hours, a rebound from a 2 percent price fall on Friday.
+The gains followed a more than 2 percent rally on Monday during European and American trade hours, but that was a rebound from a 2 percent decline on Friday.

-Concerns of a prolonged trade dispute between the world's two biggest economies and uncertainty over the supply and demand balance of global oil markets have resulted in volatile trading.
+Concerns of a prolonged trade dispute between the world's two biggest economies and uncertainty over the supply and demand balance of global oil markets have resulted in volatile recent trading.
+A trade dispute between the U.S. and China could lead to slower economic growth that would limit oil demand.

-"In addition to the risk of protectionism, there has been a significant change in the Trump administration that has raised risks of potential sanctions on key oil exporting countries including Iran, Venezuela and Russia," the U.S. bank added.
+"In addition to the risk of protectionism, there has been a significant change in the Trump administration that has raised risks of potential sanctions on key oil exporting countries including Iran, Venezuela and Russia," U.S. bank JPMorgan said.

-Traders said weekly fuel inventiory data from the United States on Tuesday and Wednesday would likely provide further crude price guidance.
+Traders said weekly U.S. fuel inventory data would provide further market guidance.

-The American Petroleum Institute is due to publish oil storage data later on Tuesday while official data from the U.S. Energy Information Administration (EIA) is due on Wednesday.
+The American Petroleum Institute will publish storage data later on Tuesday while official data from the U.S. Energy Information Administration is due on Wednesday.

-Oil markets have generally been supported by healthy demand as well as supply restraint led by the Organization of the Petroleum Exporting Countries (OPEC).
+Oil markets have been supported by healthy demand and supply cuts led by the Organization of the Petroleum Exporting Countries (OPEC).

 However, soaring U.S. crude production <C-OUT-T-EIA>, which has jumped by a quarter since mid-2016 to 10.46 million barrels per day (bpd), is threatening to undermine OPEC's efforts to tighten the market and prop up prices.

-The United States late last year overtook top exporter Saudi Arabia as the world's second biggest crude producer.
-Only Russia pumps more crude out of the ground, at almost 11 million bpd.
+The U.S. late last year overtook Saudi Arabia as the world's second-biggest crude producer.
+Only Russia pumps more crude, at almost 11 million bpd.

 JPMorgan said it expects Brent and WTI prices to average $69.50 and $65.20 per barrel in 2018, respectively, while it forecasts $64 per barrel for Brent and $58.50 per barrel for WTI in 2019.